 - The Innovation and Technology Fund by the Hong Kong Government has 4 funding programmes to help SMEs upgrade their technological level and introduce innovative ideas to their business.

-- SUCCESS – Support and Consultation for SMEs portal by the Hong Kong Government provides business information and consultation services free of charge.
+- SUCCESS – Support and Consultation for SMEs portal by the Hong Kong Government provide business information and consultation services free of charge.

 - SME One by the Hong Kong Productivity Council provides information or referrals to SMEs on areas that facilitate their growth.
 They mainly offer support related to information technology, digital transformation, technical solutions, as well as financing through regular seminars and training workshops.